2012 LSU Tigers baseball team

-The 2012 LSU Tigers baseball team represents Louisiana State University in the NCAA Division I baseball season of 2012.
+The 2012 LSU Tigers baseball team represented Louisiana State University in the NCAA Division I baseball season of 2012.
 The Tigers played their home games in the new Alex Box Stadium, which opened in 2009.

 The team was coached by Paul Mainieri who was in his sixth season at LSU.
 The Tigers' season ended at the hands of Stony Brook after a shocking upset in the Baton Rouge Super Regional.